 A cyclist’s paradise

-Just 10 kilometres away from the foot of the Pindos mountains, Karditsa marks the western end of the plain of Thessaly.
-With a good reputation for ecological awareness, sound urban planning and an extensive and impressive network of pedestrian walkways and bicycle lanes, the city is also known as “the Amsterdam of Greece”.
-Bicycles are considered an integral part of Karditsa’s identity and you can easily rent yours, with an easybike card or a credit card, at one of the municipal bike rental stations in various parts of the town.
-Cycling is definitely the best way to explore the city and its nearby attractions, such as the Paparatza Forest or Grove of a Thousand Trees, which has served as a recreation spot since the Ottoman times.
+Just 10km from the foot of the Pindos mountains, Karditsa marks the western end of the plain of Thessaly.
+With a good reputation for ecological awareness, sound urban planning and an extensive and impressive network of pedestrian walkways and bicycle lanes, the city has been called “the Amsterdam of Greece”.
+Bicycles are considered an integral part of its identity and you can easily rent yours, with an easybike card or a credit card, at one of the municipal bike rental stations around town.
+Cycling is definitely the best way to explore the city and nearby attractions, such as the Paparatza Forest or Grove of a Thousand Trees, which has served as a recreation spot since Ottoman times.

 History, architectural gems and a peacock kingdom

-Karditsa is the newest city of Thessaly, but you can still capture the aura of its past strolling around Valvi Street, that leads to the impressive Municipal Market; a vestige of the architectural glories of the 19th century, currently home to various cultural events and a shopping center.
-Two neoclassical buildings that also deserve your attention are the old Pallas hotel, in Karditsa’s Central Square, and Arni hotel built in the typical 1920's French style.
-Having explored the city center, take a rest at the Pafsilipos Park, among couples, families and peacocks that roam freely on the grass.
-Then head back to the city center to enjoy its multiple sightseeing options such as the Archaeological Museum, the adjacent Municipal Art Gallery and the Municipal Folklore Museum.
+Karditsa is the newest city of Thessaly, but you can still capture the aura of its past strolling around Valvi Street, that leads to the impressive Municipal Market.
+A vestige of the architectural glories of the 19th century, it is currently home to various cultural events and a shopping centre.
+Two neoclassical buildings that also deserve your attention are the old Pallas hotel, in the Central Square, and Arni hotel built in the typical 1920s French style.
+Having explored the city centre, take a rest at the Pafsilipos Park, among couples, families and peacocks that roam freely on the grass.
+Then head back to the city centre to enjoy its multiple sightseeing options, such as the Archaeological Museum, the adjacent Municipal Art Gallery and the Municipal Folklore Museum.

 Greece’s most impressive artificial lake

-About an hour’s drive to the west of Karditsa, at an altitude of 750 m lies Lake Plastira, one of the top mountain destinations in Greece.
-The 55-kilometre ride around the lake will fill your eyes with amazing landscapes and your camera with postcard-like pictures reminiscent of the Alps.
-Perfect for relaxation, Lake Plastira is also ideal for a variety of activities, such as water sports, climbing, horse-riding, archery or paragliding, or simply to enjoy stunning bird’s-eye views of the Agrafa.
-Proud custodians of the lake, 18 traditional villages will open their doors to you.
-They all have something special to offer up their sleeve; Neochori and Kalivia Pezoulas are usually thronging with visitors, while villages like Kastania and the fairy tale world of Neraida afford more tranquil, secluded moments and the forests around beautiful Belokomiti alone provide a first-class lesson in ecology!
+About an hour’s drive to the west of Karditsa, at an altitude of 750m lies Lake Plastira, one of the top alpine destinations in Greece.
+The 55km drive around the lake will fill your eyes (and Instagram feed) with amazing landscapes reminiscent of the Alps.
+Perfect for relaxation, Lake Plastira is also ideal for activities such as water sports, climbing, horse-riding, archery or paragliding, or simply admiring the bird’s-eye views of the Agrafa Mountains.

 Picturesque nearby villages

 Karditsa is surrounded by beautiful small villages, all of them representative of traditional local architecture.
-Visit Rentina, the “Queen of Agrafa”, certainly a religious experience to behold with a plethora of byzantine churches, a 15th-century monastery and a Byzantine Art Museum.
-Pamper yourself in the modern hydrotherapy center of Smokovo, with the therapeutic natural springs soothing tired limbs since ancient times.
-Be one of the few who discover the original beauty of Oxya village, or pay a visit to mountainous Mouzaki, an important commercial and administrative center of the region, with the river Pamisos passing through it.
-Another highlight of the area is the well-preserved medieval castle of Fanari (Kastro), affording stunning views across the plain of Thessaly.
+Proud custodians of the lake, they will open their doors to you.
+Neochori and Kalivia Pezoulas are usually alive with visitors, while villages like Kastania and the fairy tale world of Neraida afford more tranquil, secluded moments.
+The forests around beautiful Belokomiti provide a first-class lesson in ecology!
+Visit Rentina, the ‘Queen of Agrafa’ for a plethora of Byzantine churches, a 15th-century monastery and a Byzantine Art Museum.
+Pamper yourself in the modern hydrotherapy centre of Smokovo, with the therapeutic natural springs soothing tired limbs since ancient times.
+Be one of the few who discovers the original beauty of Oxya, or pay a visit to mountainous Mouzaki, an important commercial and administrative centre of the region, with the Pamisos River passing through it.
+Another highlight of the area is the well-preserved medieval castle of Fanari (Kastro), affording sublime views across the plain of Thessaly.

 Tasting local delicacies

-Sausages containing leek and seasoned with aromatic herbs, traditional Thessalian pies (“plastos”, “batzina”), delicious cheese (“feta”, “graviera”) and hand-made pasta (“trahanas”, “hilopites”) rank among the top gourmet experiences you can enjoy here.
+Sausages containing leek and seasoned with aromatic herbs, traditional Thessalian pies (plastos and batzina), delicious cheese (feta and graviera) and handmade pasta (trahanas and hilopites) rank among the top gourmet experiences you can enjoy here.
 Like in most mountainous areas, Karditsa’s cooks lean heavily to the carnivorous side, with lamb, rabbit, rooster and wild boar on the menu, but there are also options for fish lovers based on salmon and trout.
-For dessert, don’t miss the chance to try the typical local sweet “retseli” made from zucchini and grape must.
+For dessert, don’t miss the chance to try the typical local sweet ‘retseli’ made from zucchini and grape must.